 It was obvious we need to deliver mobile-first approach to conversion optimization to see the best results.

-We started with Ecommerce Audit to analyze every single piece of their data (Google Analytics, Heatmaps, Scrollmaps, sessions recordings, etc.).
+We started with Ecommerce Audit to analyze every single piece of their data (Google Analytics, Heatmaps, Scrollmaps, session recordings, etc.).
 It helped us understand customer shopping behavior and find out the main roadblocks in their conversion funnel.

 Pixelter has been doing a great job for Kohepets and we appreciate their help.
 Their conversion optimization strategy helps us with improving our online store and growing our sales.